MileHacker Logo

 • Geological Features

 The offshore reef protecting Sanur beach is a geological feature.
-It transforms the normally active open ocean into a calm, placid lagoon, making Sanur unique among Bali's beaches for swimming and gentle water activities.
+It alters the normally active open ocean into a calm, placid lagoon, making Sanur unique among Bali's beaches for swimming and gentle water activities.

 • Mangrove Forest (Taman Hutan Raya Ngurah Rai)